sarisia/actions-status-discord/README.md

 If the option `nofail` is set to `false` and any of one fail, the action will set workflow status to `Failure`.

+### GHES, Gitea and Forgejo

+This actions may work with [GHES](https://docs.github.com/en/enterprise-server@3.8/admin/github-actions/managing-access-to-actions-from-githubcom/about-using-actions-in-your-enterprise), [Gitea](https://blog.gitea.io/2022/12/feature-preview-gitea-actions/) and [Forgejo](https://forgejo.org/2023-02-27-forgejo-actions/), but not tested against yet.

+If you have any issues, please let us know in Discussions or Issues.

 ### Guilded webhook support